 The Interest Rate Is Low

 The interest rate on federal student loans is currently under 4%.
-If you have private student loans, you can consolidate them and land a refinanced loan with an even lower interest rate.
+If you have private student loans, you should check if you qualify for the best refinance rates which can be under 2% or 3%, at times.
 With interest rates these low, there’s no real rush to pay off student loans early.

 What you can do instead is focus on other high interest debts such as credit card debt.
 Sometimes it can be tempting to pay off student loans first since they represent such a large amount.
 But paying off high interest debt first will save you money in the long run because you end up paying less in interest altogether.